MillenniumMachines/MillenniumOS/docs/ROADMAP.md

-# MillenniumOS-Next Rewrite Roadmap
+# NeXT Rewrite Roadmap

-This document outlines the development roadmap for the complete rewrite of MillenniumOS, codenamed "MillenniumOS-Next".
+This document outlines the development roadmap for the complete rewrite of MillenniumOS, codenamed "NeXT".
 The primary goal is to refactor the system for simplicity, accuracy, and maintainability, starting from a clean slate on the `next` branch.

 ---